Daybreakers: Critical reception

-On Rotten Tomatoes the film has an approval rating of 68% based on reviews from 155 critics, with an average rating of 6.1/10.
+On Rotten Tomatoes the film has an approval rating of 69% based on reviews from 154 critics, with an average rating of 6.1/10.
 The website's critical consensus states: "Though it arrives during an unfortunate glut of vampire movies, Daybreakers offers enough dark sci-fi thrills — and enough of a unique twist on the genre — to satisfy filmgoers."
-On Metacritic the film has a weighted average score of 57 out of 100 based on 31 reviews, indicating "mixed or average reviews".
+On Metacritic the film has a weighted average score of 57 out of 100 based on 31 reviews, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

+Richard Brody of The New Yorker liked the film, saying it "delivers the conceptual delight of a fifties-style B movie," whose "conceit is worked out in whiz-bang diabolical detail" and "brought to life with imaginative effects."
+Den of Geek, in a 4-out-of-5-stars review, praised the acting by Neill and Dafoe, the jump scares, and the "brilliantly realised (if underused)" Subsider makeup effects, concluding, "Given the film's fantastical premise, it is reassuringly grounded in reality. ...
+It's a nice mix of action, sci-fi and thriller, and the tension keeps up throughout."
+Film critic Brian Eggert gave the movie a rating of 3 out of 4 stars, praising its "entertaining yet smart style," and seeing in the Spierig brothers "the potential to become great genre filmmakers, following in the footsteps of cult horror masters John Carpenter [and] George A. Romero" because they "help reestablish vampires into scary and socially reflective movie monsters."

-Variety gave the film a mixed review stating the film had a "cold, steely blue, black and gray 'Matrix'-y look" going on to say Daybreakers "emerges as a competent but routine chase thriller that lacks attention-getting dialogue, unique characters or memorable setpieces that might make it a genre keeper rather than a polished time-filler."
+Variety gave the film a mixed review stating the film had a "cold, steely blue, black and gray 'Matrix'-y look," going on to say Daybreakers "emerges as a competent but routine chase thriller that lacks attention-getting dialogue, unique characters or memorable setpieces that might make it a genre keeper rather than a polished time-filler."
 Rolling Stone gave the film two and a half out of four stars and called the film a B movie and a "nifty genre piece".
-Roger Ebert also gave the film two and a half stars stating the "intriguing premise ... ends as so many movies do these days, with fierce fights and bloodshed."
-Richard Roeper gave the film a B+ and called it "a bloody good time."
+Roger Ebert also gave the film two and a half stars, stating that the "intriguing premise ... ends as so many movies do these days, with fierce fights and bloodshed."